ANTIPOLO – San Miguel finds itself in an eerily familiar situation after dropping its PBA Season 50 Commissioner’s Cup debut on Saturday evening.

 “It’s very obvious that every team is trying to get a big import so that they can match up with our bigs, especially June Mar.”

-The Beermen’s import in Marcus Lee, on the other hand, was underwhelming, to say the least, after finishing with just four points, five rebounds, three assists, and three steals in the 24 minutes and 46 seconds he played.
+The Beermen’s import in Marcus Lee, on the other hand, was underwhelming.
+He finished with just four points, five rebounds, three assists, and three steals in the 24 minutes and 46 seconds he played.

-In fact, he was no longer utilized in the entirety of the fourth quarter, as Austria and the brain trust opted to go with an all-Filipino lineup.
-It did work as Mo Tautua’a, CJ Perez, and June Mar Fajardo spearheaded the rally.
+In fact, he was no longer utilized in the entirety of the fourth quarter.
+Austria and the brain trust opted for an all-Filipino lineup.
+It did work, as Mo Tautua’a, CJ Perez, and June Mar Fajardo spearheaded the rally.

 “I thought because we’re down by 21 points, I have to give some chance to the local players.
 We’re able to catch up by four points in the last four to five minutes.
 But we committed a lot of turnovers,” said Austria as his wards had 21 TOs.

-Austria, however, isn’t pinning the blame on Lee or whoever, although he did lament how missing stars Chris Ross and Jericho Cruz hurt their chances.
+Austria, however, isn’t pinning the blame on Lee, although he did lament how missing stars Chris Ross and Jericho Cruz hurt their chances.

 Ross is still being hounded by Achilles tightness, while Cruz is still recovering from back spasms that sprang up during his stint with Guam in the most recent FIBA Basketball World 2027 Cup Asian Qualifiers window.